iLoveOrca1/notebook/Networking/MTCNA/Tunnel/Tunnel.md

 # Tunnels in MikroTik
 There are many types of tunnel in MikroTIk:
-- PPTP
+- PPTP (Point To Point Tunneling Protocol)
-- L2TP
+- L2TP (Layer 2 Tunneling Protocol)
-- PPPoE
+- PPPoE (Point to Point Protocol over Ethernet)
-- EoIP
+- EoIP (Ethernet over IP)
-- SSTP
+- SSTP (Secure Socket Tunneling Protocol)

 We can see that in virtual interface that we can add them.

 # VPN in MikroTik